veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 A group XObject is a special type of form XObject that can be used to group graphical elements together as a unit for various purposes.
 It is distinguished by the presence of the optional Group entry in the form dictionary.
 The value of this entry is a subsidiary group attributes dictionary describing the properties of the group.

-A transparency group XObject is defined as a group whole S (subtype) key has value Transparency.
+A transparency group XObject is defined as a group whose S (subtype) key has value Transparency.
 It represents a transparency group for use in the PDF transparent imaging model.

-This provision anlong with Rules 6.4-1, 6.4-2 and 6.4.4 to 6.4-6 prohibits the use of transparency within a conforming PDF/A-1 document.
+This provision, along with Rules 6.4-1, 6.4-2, and 6.4-4 to 6.4-6, prohibits the use of transparency within a conforming PDF/A-1 document.

 * Object type: `PDGroup`
 * Test condition: `S != "Transparency"`
 * Specification: ISO 19005-1:2005
 * Levels: A, B
 * Additional references:
   * ISO19005-1:2005/Cor.2:2011, 6.4

-## Rule 6.4-4
+## Rule <a name="6.4-4"></a>6.4-4

 ### Requirement